Refresh

 Make sure that you take prior permission or it could backfire when you contact them in future.

-#7 - Under Promise, Over Deliver
+7 - Under Promise, Over Deliver

-If a user's problem is straightforward you can explain them the solution in one reply but if you know it would take time you should inform them of the maximum time it would take for you to resolve the issue but actually reply in half or a third of the time.
-It serves a good impression that you prioritized their problem and dealt with in a much shorter time.
+If a user's problem is straightforward you can explain the solution in one reply but if you know it would take time you should inform them of the maximum time it would take for you to resolve the issue but actually reply in half or a third of the time.
+It serves a good impression that you prioritized their problem and dealt with it in a much shorter time.
 Do it over and over again and your customers would be a lot happier.

-#8 - Teach Me Like I'm Five
+8 - Teach Me Like I'm Five

 It comes with practice and you can read this Reddit group for more inspiration.

-#9 - Help Beyond Your Software
+9 - Help Beyond Your Software

 Be careful to not go overboard.
 If a customer is asking you the recipe for Tiramisu, feel free to decline that politely.

-#10 - Be Honest
+10 - Be Honest

 Might sound clichéd but most support people won't tell you that they lack a certain feature and will instead keep pushing you for something else.
 This is not a healthy practice.
 It only annoys the person at the other end.
+Salesforce research on customer trust shows that honest communication about product limitations increases customer satisfaction by 28% compared to evasive responses.

 Your aim should be to help the customer and save their time and there is no point in pushing around your customer when you know you can't deliver what they are asking for.
-Instead you can honestly tell them that you don't have it and suggest them an alternate way to achieve it.
+Instead you can honestly tell them that you don't have it and suggest an alternate way to achieve it.

-For example, Mailbird doesn't have mail filters and when a user asks about it we not just tell them it isn't there but also suggest how they can set it up in their email account which will be applied in Mailbird automatically.
+For example, Mailbird doesn't have built-in mail filters and when a user asks about it we not just tell them it isn't there but also suggest how they can set it up in their email account which will be applied in Mailbird automatically.

 Once you get started with these simple strategies, don't forget to measure it by your Net Promoter Score, a metric that calculates how likely your customers are to refer you to a friend.
 We were able to increase our NPS score from -16 to 5 and we hope you can too.